Cyber-Broccoli/i-Need-to-Hack-My-Toaster/README.md

 ## Encoding :unlock:

 ## Stenography :monocle_face:
+:camera: Exiftool
 <! -- ExifTool is used to read and write metadata in various file types, such as JPEG images. -->
+:see_no_evil: Steghide
+:eyes: Stegsolve
+:parrot: StegLSB
+:mage_man: StegPVD
+:hear_no_evil: Stegwav
+:speech_balloon: Stegsnow
+:paw_prints: Paddinograph
+:pinata: Strings

 ## Cryptography :closed_lock_with_key: